Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 It doesn’t matter if you want to buy a single-family home in a rural area or a condo unit in a busy metropolis; if you don’t understand your credit report or know your credit score, you aren’t ready to financially commit to a home loan.

-In order to buy a home, consumers have to become credit-literate.
-That means knowing how credit reports work, how to interpret credit scores, and how your credit report affects your ability to be approved for a loan.
+In order to buy a home, consumers must become credit-literate.
+That means knowing how credit reports work, how to interpret credit scores, and how a credit report affects one’s ability to be approved for a loan.

-Even if you have spotless credit and no evidcence of identity theft in your credit report, borrowers should always know what their lender is going to see on the report before an FHA home loan application is completed.
+Even if their credit reports show spotless credit and no evidence of identity theft, borrowers should always know what their lenders will see before completing an FHA home loan application.

 FICO scores are a big factor in FHA loans and not just for loan approval–the amount of interest you are charged depends on your FICO scores.
 That said, your credit scores aren’t the whole story.